 |Two or more classes of occupancy occur in a State-regulated facility

 |The outside of the State-regulated facility will be affected in regard to:

 |The project involves installing new fire alarm devices, installing new fire suppression systems, or modifying the fire alarm or fire suppression system

 Required Information in the Plans and Specifications

-Plans and specifications must contain all of the following information IF they are applicable to the scope of the work:
+Plans and specifications shall contain all of the following information IF applicable to the scope of the work:

 - A complete floor plan and layout of the building drawn accurately to scale